tommymcglynn/remote-vehicle-operation/README.md

 * Create a new RSA key pair on the development machine so you can connect and deploy to the Pi. ie: "vehicle_id_rsa"
 * Copy the contents of the public portion of the key "vehicle_id_rsa.pub" and past them into the authorized_keys file on the Pi machine "/home/vehicle/.ssh/authorized_keys"
 * Read and update "vehicle-node.sh" which is responsible for starting and stopping the vehicle-node app on the Pi machine.
 This gets copied to the Pi through a gradle task.
 * Read and update "build.gradle" to ensure all parameters are correct.
-In particular, check the "vehicleHost" to ensure it is the correct host where you can reach the Pi machine.
 * Install Pi4J.
 Allows control of GPIO pins from Java: https://pi4j.com
+* Compile and install OpenCV.
+This has been done in "/home/vehicle/opencv": https://docs.opencv.org/master/d9/d52/tutorial_java_dev_intro.html

 ### Motor Control
 6 GPIO pins are used to control motor function.